 Teach the students a short Indian dance using this video from Praneetha Akula, a teaching artist from the Kennedy Center.
 Mrs. Akula will teach us a simple dance (Natya) telling the story of a rainy day, and pointing out the main terms of Indian dance such as Bhava (your facial expression), Raga (the melody you'll dance to) and Tala (the rhythmic pattern of your dance.)
 The teacher and students will follow along and learn the dance from Mrs. Akula.
-By the end of this practice, you'll have the tools to dance a story about your day!
+By the end of this practice, you'll have the tools to tell a story in dance about your day!